Rendaw/polytaxis-utils/readme.md

 Example:
 ptq -t prefix album=        Lists all albums.

-## ptimport
+## polytaxis-import

-`ptimport` is a command line tool to convert a file with existing filetype-specific tags into a polytaxis header.
+`polytaxis-import` is a command line tool to convert a file with existing filetype-specific tags into a polytaxis header.

+For usage, run `polytaxis-import -h`.

+## polytaxis-cleanup

+`polytaxis-cleanup` is a collection of common tag modification scripts.

+For usage, run `polytaxis-cleanup -h`.

+## unpt

+`unpt` translates normal paths to unwrapped paths for use with [polytaxis-unwrap](https://github.com/Rendaw/polytaxis-unwrap).

-For usage, run `ptimport -h`.
+For usage, run 'unpt -h`.